Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Participant Characteristics

 Tables \ref{table:covariate-balance-reduce} and \ref{table:covariate-balance-increase} show univariate analyses of covariate balance in the Reduced and Increased Exposure experiments, respectively.
-Omnibus test of balance using randomization inference are reported in Section~\ref{methods}.
+Omnibus balance tests using randomization inference are reported in Section~\ref{methods}.
 We do not observe any evidence of imbalance.

-\section{Adjustment for multiple comparisons}
+\section{Adjustment for Multiple Comparisons}